About the Department

-- The Master of Science in Clinical Mental Health Counseling prepares students for licensure as Licensed Professional Counselors (LPC).
-This 60-credit program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+This 60-credit program, which prepares students for licensure as Licensed Professional Counselors (LPC), is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Why is getting a master’s degree so important?
 Learn more about the reasons and how it can help your career here.

 Transformational Travel in India

 This initiate will broaden students’ understanding of multicultural differences and enhance their multicultural competence as they experience dozens of spiritually enlightening sites steeped in Indian history and culture.